Psychiatrists in Fishers, IN

 Psychiatric Nurse Practitioner, MSN, APRN, PMHNP, PMH-C

-Want a mental health assessment/testing/medication all in one provider?
-I test for and treat ADHD, depression, anxiety, mood disorders and all other mental health needs.
-Mind Mechanics are highly specialized psychiatric providers.
-We spend quality time with clients, asking questions other providers do not.
+Providing mental health assessment and medication management.
+Treatment for ADHD, depression, anxiety, mood disorders and all other mental health needs.
+I spend quality time with clients, asking questions other providers do not.
 I want to know about diet, sleep, work/life balance, spirituality, fears and ways you cope with daily stressors.
-I will provide a detailed assessment, accurate diagnosis & evidenced-based treatment plan & medication.
-Let me help you find the BEST version of you!
+I will provide a detailed assessment, accurate diagnosis & evidenced-based treatment.
+Let me help you be the BEST version of you!

-Want a mental health assessment/testing/medication all in one provider?
-I test for and treat ADHD, depression, anxiety, mood disorders and all other mental health needs.
-Mind Mechanics are highly specialized psychiatric providers.
-We spend quality time with clients, asking questions other providers do not.
+Providing mental health assessment and medication management.
+Treatment for ADHD, depression, anxiety, mood disorders and all other mental health needs.
+I spend quality time with clients, asking questions other providers do not.
 I want to know about diet, sleep, work/life balance, spirituality, fears and ways you cope with daily stressors.
-I will provide a detailed assessment, accurate diagnosis & evidenced-based treatment plan & medication.
-Let me help you find the BEST version of you!
+I will provide a detailed assessment, accurate diagnosis & evidenced-based treatment.
+Let me help you be the BEST version of you!

 I understand that your health and wellness are your priority and I will work collaboratively with you towards your goals.
 I believe in providing holistic and individualized care.
 My area of expertise includes Major depressive disorder, Bipolar Disorder, Mood Disorders, PostPartum Depression, Personality Disorders, Generalized Anxiety Disorder, Social Anxiety Disorder, Post Traumatic Stress Disorder, OCD, ADHD, Schizophrenia, Schizoaffective Disorder and Psychosis.